kumagai-group/pydefect/docs_rst/tutorial.rst

 - `N. Tsunoda, Y. Kumagai*, A. Takahashi, and F. Oba, Electrically benign defect behavior in ZnSnN2 revealed from first principles, Phys.
 Rev. Applied, 10 011001 (2018). <https://journals.aps.org/prapplied/abstract/10.1103/PhysRevApplied.10.011001>`_

-To distinguish these three defect types, one needs to look see the defect levels and judge if the defects create the PHS and/or defect localized states.
+To distinguish these three types of defects, one needs to look see the defect levels and orbitals and judge if the defects create the PHS and/or defect localized states.

-:code:`Pydefect` shows the eigenvalues and band-edge states by the following steps.
+:code:`Pydefect` analyzes the eigenvalues and band-edge states by the following steps.

-Firstly, one can generate the :code:`perfect_band_edge_state.json` files using the perfect_band_edge_state sub-command, which shows the information on the eigenvalues and orbital information of VBM and CBM.
+Firstly, one generates the :code:`perfect_band_edge_state.json` files using the :code:`perfect_band_edge_state` sub-command, which shows the information on the eigenvalues and orbital information of the VBM and CBM in the perfect supercell.

 ::

     pydefect_vasp pbes -d perfect

-And, the :code:`band_edge_orbital_infos.json` files are created at each defect directory using the band_edge_orbital_infos(=beoi) sub-command.
+The :code:`band_edge_orbital_infos.json` files are then created at defect directories using the :code:`band_edge_orbital_infos` (= :code:`beoi`) sub-command.

 ::

     pydefect_vasp beoi -d *_* -pbes perfect/perfect_band_edge_state.json

-Then, the :code:`eigenvalues.pdf` files that looks like,
+The :code:`eigenvalues.pdf` files  are also created.

 .. image:: eigenvalues.pdf

-are created.

 Here, one can see single-particle levels and their occupation in the spin-up and -down channels.
 The x-axis is fractional coordinates of the calculated k points, while the y-axis in the absolute energy scale.
 Filled circles inside the figures are single particle levels at each k point.
+If the defect is spin polarized, two panels are shown; the left one is for spin up while the right one for spin down.

-Two horizontal dashed lines indicate the valence-band maximum and conduction-band minimum in the **perfect supercell**.
+Two horizontal dashed lines indicate the VBM and CBM in the **perfect supercell**.
-The discrete numbers in the figures mean the band indices starting from 1, and the filled red, green, and blue circles mean the occupied, partially occupied (from 0.1 to 0.9), and unoccupied eigenstates, respectively.
+The discrete numbers in the figures mean the band indices starting from 1, and the filled red, green, and blue circles mean the occupied, partially occupied (from 0.2 to 0.8), and unoccupied eigenstates, respectively.

-We then generate the :code:`edge_characters.json` file with the band_edge_states (=bes) sub-command.
+We then generate the :code:`edge_characters.json` files with the :code:`band_edge_states` (= :code:`bes`) sub-command.

 ::

     pydefect bes -d *_*/ -pbes perfect/perfect_band_edge_state.json

-Using the pydefect_print command, the file shows
+Using the :code:`pydefect_print` command, the file shows

 ::